CeON/comac-navigator-frontend/README.md

-comac-ui-experiments
+COMAC Navigator Frontend
 ====================

-Experiments with various technologies for the COMAC Navigator UI
+UI part of the COMAC Navigator.